DS-100/fa23/gradproject.md

 The purpose of this checkpoint is to ensure you are making progress and on schedule to submit the first draft of the project in 2 weeks time.
 You will be required to make a one-page document summarizing all of your progress so far, and you will have to bring the document to a one-on-one meeting with a staff member.
 Please look at the <a href="#checkpoint-2-mandatory-check-in-75">rubric</a> for the checkpoint and what you need to include in the <a href="#final-project-report">Final Project Report</a> when determining what to include in your one-page document; the document should be a brief summary of all your progress so far.
 The staff member will quickly skim the document and give you guidance on the project as a whole.
 More details about submitting the one-page document and signing up for the staff member meeting will be announced on Ed soon.

+## Checkpoint 3: Project Report First Draft + Internal Peer Review

+The first draft of your final report, please see below for more information on what you should aim to submit.

 ## Final Project Report
 The project submission should include the following two components, as well as the YouTube video recording (more information to be announced later).